sassoftware/ci360-sample-mobile-apps/README.md

 Welcome to the React-Native SDK guide for our platform!
 This document is designed to provide you with a comprehensive understanding of how to effectively utilize our React-Native SDK.
 We will walk you through usage examples and provide a comparison with the native SDK to enhance your understanding.

+## Design Abstract
+In our project, we've leveraged the power of React Native SDK for iOS and Android to provide a flexible and efficient development experience.
+Here's an overview of how it works compared to the native SDK:

+ - **Key Functions with Native SDK:**
+While we embrace the benefits of React Native, it's important to note that the core functionality of our application still relies on the native SDKs for iOS and Android.
+These native SDKs provide the foundation for critical operations.

+ - **Bridging with React Native:**
+React Native SDK serves as a bridge between our JavaScript code and the native modules.
+It facilitates seamless communication between the JavaScript world and the underlying native code.
+This bridging is essential for integrating native capabilities into our React Native app.

+ - **TypeScript Functions:**
+Our application makes extensive use of TypeScript functions, which provide a statically-typed and more maintainable codebase.
+These TypeScript functions are called from within our React Native components to interact with both the React Native SDK and the underlying native SDKs.

+This combination of native SDKs and React Native SDK, along with TypeScript, enables us to build a cross-platform mobile application that leverages the strengths of both worlds while maintaining a high level of performance and extensibility.

 ## Installation

 Before proceeding, ensure that you have successfully installed the React-Native SDK [installation guide](link-to-installation-guide).
 If you haven't completed this step yet, please refer to the installation guide for step-by-step instructions on setting up the SDK.